 Utility Resource Plans

-These ‘full requirements’ utilities negotiate their contracts with BPA which includes a plan to meet peak power needs and reserve margin.
-Plus, BPA allocates and manages the specific fuel sources that will be distributed.
-So, ‘full requirements’ utility resource plans require less detail.
-In some cases, these utilities also provide associated narrative and documentation relating to leadership approval of the plan.
+These full requirements utilities negotiate contracts with BPA.
+These include plans to meet peak power needs and reserve margin.
+BPA allocates and manages the specific fuel sources that will be distributed.
+Full requirements utility resource plans require less detail.
+These utilities may also provide associated narrative and documentation relating to leadership approval of the plan.

 Other utilities may complete an integrated resource plan or resource plan:

 - Energy Resource Plan Cover Sheet 2022 (.xlsx)

 - Energy Resource Plan Cover Sheet Instructions 2022 (.docx)